EMS Plus Review

 The EMS+Retail app for iOS has most of the same features as the Android app, but they’re laid out in a somewhat more visually pleasing way.
-The app’s supported payment options include cash, check, credit/debit card, and, somewhat surprisingly, PayPal payments.
+The app’s supported payment options include cash, check, credit/debit card, and PayPal payments.
 Here’s the Settings screen on EMS+ Retail for iPhone:

-Note that neither app has been updated since October 2018.
-And that’s not because it works so great that it doesn’t need any fixing.
-Most, if not all, of the recent reviews in the Google Play Store report that the app keeps randomly crashing.
+Generally, the iPhone version of the EMS+ app seems to be superior to the Android app.
+However, most recent reviews in the Google Play Store report that the app keeps randomly crashing.
 I experienced something similar after installing EMS+ Retail on my iPhone.
 It repeatedly crashed with errors before I could even sign up for an account.
 While we confirmed that EMS is still offering the EMS+ app, the company seems to support the product only minimally.

-If you’re still reading (and I don’t blame you if you want to stop here), there’s also the web-based EMS+ Merchant Gateway where you can log in and access your account from your computer.
+There’s also the web-based EMS+ Merchant Gateway, where you can log in and access your account from your computer.
 The virtual terminal also allows you to process transactions directly, which might come in handy if your card reader isn’t working.
 (Please keep in mind that Square also offers a free virtual terminal.
 It even works with Square’s basic magstripe card reader if you’re using a Chromebook or MacBook.)